6. QPE with Linear Combination of Unitaries

 select_gates = qpe.lcu_select_gates(H)

 In our simple example of a spin Hamiltonian, the unitaries \(H_\ell\) are Pauli strings (\(XX, YY, ZZ\)).
-Note that for LCU of chemistry Hamiltonians, more advanced schemes like Single Factorization, Double Factorization, Tensor Hyper Contraction… are introduced where the unitaries \(H_\ell\) do not coincide anymore with Pauli strings (see e.g. this work on Tensor Hyper Contraction for a discussion).
+Note that for LCU of chemistry Hamiltonians, more advanced schemes like Single Factorization, Double Factorization, Tensor Hyper Contraction… are introduced where the unitaries \(H_\ell\) no longer coincide with Pauli strings (see e.g. this work on Tensor Hyper Contraction for a discussion).

 print(*select_gates[:10], sep="\n")